BootstrapCMS/CMS/README.md

 Bootstrap CMS can read [CloudFlare](https://www.cloudflare.com/) analytic data through a package.

 1. Follow the install instructions for my [Laravel CloudFlare](https://github.com/BootstrapCMS/CloudFlare) package.
-2. Remember to add your credentials to `config/cloudflareapi.php`.
-3. Bootstrap CMS will auto-detect the package, only allow admin access, and add links to the navigation bar.
+2. Bootstrap CMS will auto-detect the package, only allow admin access, and add links to the navigation bar.

 ## License